amysiweiw/Week7-Assignment/README.md

 # Week8-Assignment updated
 - Used raycast interaction replaced the UI action.
 - Last version the canvas will be activated via OnTriggerEnter, which the active zone is actually a box collider zone.
+Now it's updated into the following scripts on player:

         Ray ray = new Ray(transform.position, transform.forward);
         RaycastHit hit;